GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 Test that the image can upgrade packages to the versions in the google-compute-engine-testing repository.
 Not implemented on Linux.

 ### Test suite: packagevalidation

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -packagevalidation_test_exclude_filter string
+      regexp filter for individual packagevalidation test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestStandardPrograms
 Validate that Google-provided programs are present.